 daa has installed a network of passive diffusion tube samplers in areas surrounding the airport.
 Monitoring locations are shown on Figure 1 and listed in Table 1.
 The diffusion tubes are exposed for approximately 4-week intervals and record monthly mean concentrations.
-Monthly mean concentrations are averaged for each location as presented in Figure 2.
+Monthly mean concentrations are averaged to give an annual mean, presented in Figure 2.
 The tubes are analysed using UV Spectrophotometry at a UKAS (United Kingdom Accreditation Service) accredited laboratory.
 Results are expressed in μg/m3 (micrograms per cubic metre).